Sailors will tell you that their fate, in large part, is at the mercy of the elements.

 They made little headway in the first hour amid anemic southerly winds and a battling current.

-"It was more lightning than I ever want to see with a large conducting rod up in the air ever again," said Ken Schmidt, referring to the ship's mast.
+"It was more lightning than I ever want to see with a large conducting rod up in the air ever again," said Ken Schmidt, referring to the metal pole that holds the mast.
 He sailed aboard Annapolis resident Dave Askew's Flying Jenny V, which finished first in its class of 29 boats.

 As the storm abated, so did the wind.
 This forced racers to find a positive current or continue to idle along.
 By sunrise Saturday, winds had shifted to the north and picked up slightly.